kovidgoyal/calibre/manual/faq.rst

   * Connect the Kobo directly to your computer, not via USB Hub
   * Try a different USB cable and a different USB port on your computer
-  * Try a different computer, in particular the Kobo does not work well with some Windows XP machines.
-If you are on Windows XP, try a computer with a newer version of Windows.
   * Log out of the Kobo and log in again, this causes it to rebuild the database, fixing corrupted database errors.
   * Try upgrading the firmware on your Kobo Touch to the latest